 Pick your favorite activities and find time to do them together.

-It can be fun to share an unfolding story with your child.
-Let kids choose a print, digital or audiobook for the two of you to read together or that you can read aloud.
+It can be fun to share a story with your child.
+Let kids choose a print, digital, or audiobook for the two of you to read together or that you can read aloud.
 The content and length of the book aren’t as important as the shared time.
 Discuss your favorite characters and scenes, and how you each might have changed elements of the story.

-Regular exercise not only reduces stress, but can also improve mood and make hearts healthier.
-Set a regular time to walk, hike, swim, ride bikes or play sports.
+Regular exercise reduces stress, plus it can also improve moods and make hearts healthier.
+Set a regular time to walk, hike, swim, ride bikes, or play sports.
 Or take a dance or exercise class together.
 Let your child choose the activity and keep it fun.
-Try to use this bonding time to help your child develop basic skills in team sports.
-This may help reduce anxiety in gym class.

-Depending on kids’ abilities, you can ask them to help select recipes, make lists, shop, prepare or serve a meal of their choosing.
+Depending on their abilities, you can ask kids to help select recipes, make lists, shop, prepare, or serve a meal of their choosing.
 A younger child can start with one recipe that becomes a “specialty.”
 Look for ways to increase your child’s role over time.
 And be sure to compliment the chef!

 Take turns planning monthly dates for just the two of you.
-Consider events like theater performances, lectures, movies, concerts and sporting events.
-Or try local attractions like farms, museums and zoos.
+Consider events like theater performances, lectures, movies, concerts, and sporting events.
+Or try local attractions like farms, museums, and zoos.
+You can look online for information about free local events.
 Arranging and experiencing each other’s plans can feel great for both of you, especially if you focus on what the other might really enjoy.
-You may need to assist your child in looking for ideas, but the dates will still be special.
+You may need to help your child look for ideas, but the dates will still be special.